RajkumarAute/RajkumarAute/readme.md

 * Kubernetes and Docker have been used to build micro services and Terraform has been used to build cloud infra.
 * Git and Jenkins are used to build a CI/CD pipeline for automating deployment of the application and services.
 * Designed and built the AWS Cloud infrastructure for Production, as well as taking care of L2 production issues.
+* Transformed the process of application deployment process using DevOps various tools.
 * Supported 6+ Citrix XenServer host machines with 40+ VMs, Office 365, and JD Edwards ERP As CNC Admin.

 > ### ![](./image/wla.jpg) [Wonderla Holidays Ltd.](http://www.wonderla.com){:target="_blank"} ~ Hyderabad